unlocomqx/sveltekit-shopify-starter/README.md

 ## Usage with SvelteKit Vercel Adapter

-Prisma needs a post install and postbuild for Vercel, and a the build command for vercel needs to be set to prisma generate && npm run build
+Prisma needs a post install and postbuild for Vercel, and the build command for vercel needs to be set to prisma generate && npm run build

 ```json